 Corzetti (sometimes called croxetti or curzetti) are small, thin rounds of pasta which are pressed with the special wooden hand-tool to create an embossed pattern.
 This embossing helps the pasta to hold the sauce and add flavour.
 The finished pasta has a pattern on both sides, with an intricate design on one side and a ridged pattern on the other.

-They are typically found in the Riviera di Levante, on the Ligurian coast near Genova.
+Corzetti pasta is typically found in the Riviera di Levante, on the Ligurian coast near Genova.
 The name is thought to come from the medieval Genoan coin, the corzetto.

-Fleur Di Lis Shape
+- Fleur Di Lis

 5.3 x 5.5 cm (makes 5cm round pasta)

 - Roll out a sheet of fresh pasta.(Recipe)

 - Using the cutting side of the stamp, cut out the round discs.